 Cycling should be accessible and possible for everyone, regardless of age, disability or experience.
 In addition to our Aiming High programme in local schools, there are a number of other organisations providing cycling sessions, detailed in this section.

-The Kingston cycle training team runs specialist 1:1 Cycle skills activities in local schools under the Aiming High programme in association with Achieving for Children (AfC).
+The Kingston cycle training team runs specialist cycle skills activities for SEND children in local schools under the Aiming High Short Breaks programme funded by Achieving for Children (AfC).

-The training is offered in small group ratios to disabled children and young people who are unable to learn how to ride a bike in a large group and cannot, therefore, benefit from the standard Bikeability Level 1&2 courses.
-These sessions are usually planned during school time as this allows a Learning Support Assistant to attend.
+The training is offered in small group or one-to-one ratios to SEND children and young people who are unable to learn how to ride a bike in a large group and cannot, therefore, benefit from the standard Bikeability Level 1 and 2 courses.
+These sessions are usually planned during school and allows a Learning Support Assistant to attend if necessary.

 Funding eligibility criteria for children accessing the short service is as follows:

-Children must attend a school in Kingston or Richmond
+- Children must attend a school in Kingston

 - Children must be aged between 9-12 years.